tjsmelter/Network_Analysis_Projects/README.md

 ## NLP & Network Analysis of Witcher Series

-Built a natural language processing (NLP) pipeline with spaCy to extract named entities from The Witcher book series and identify character mentions across over 80,000 sentences.
+Built a natural language processing (NLP) pipeline with spaCy to extract named entities from The Witcher book series and identify character mentions across more than 80,000 sentences.

 Constructed character relationship networks using NetworkX and co-occurrence windows, analyzing structural properties such as degree, betweenness, and closeness centrality to determine the most influential characters.